lentendu/DeltaMP/README.md

 + __Maximum homopolymer length allowed__: a number between 0 and 20.
 The default is 10.

-+ __Minimum length__: a number between 50 and Maximum length.
++ __Minimum sequence length__: a number between 50 and the set Maximum sequence length.
 This parameter is used for pair-end assembled reads only in the case of Illumina libraries.
 The default is 50.

-+ __Maximum length__: a number between Minimum length and 1000.
++ __Maximum sequence length__: a number between the set Minimum sequence length and 1000.
 This parameter is used for pair-end assembled reads only in the case of Illumina libraries.
 The default is 600.

 + __Minimum average quality on the trimmed sequence length__: a number between 20 and 30 (Phred score).
 The read quality average is calculated after optimal sequence length trimming.
 The default is 20.